box/developer.box.com/content/guides/metadata/1-quick-start/5-update-template.md

 # Update a metadata template

-As a final step, let's look at how we can update an existing metadata template.
+Let's look at how we can update an existing metadata template.

 Updates to metadata templates are performed through **operations** rather than directly changing the template itself.
 This method allows you to update any